MonkmanMH/WorkInProgress/draft_blog_posts/2016-03-06-defining-data-science.md

 In 1974, Peter Naur published _Concise Survey of Computer Methods_, wherein he uses the term "data science".
 It took some time, but the term has really caught on lately.

-The term as applied to an individual---a "data scientist"--doesn't appear until 2008.
+The term as applied to an individual---a "data scientist"---doesn't appear until 2008.

 (The above was drawn from Hannah Augur's recent post, "Beginner's Guide to the History of Data Science".
 For links to this and other documents I refer to, see the References section below.)